fdzwon/finding-lane-lines/README.md

 # finding-lane-lines

-Use Computer Vision library OpenCV to find the the lane lines in a a road.
-This notebook contains code to put markings over the found lines in still images and images received through a video feed.
+This notebook contains code to put markings over the lane lines found in road images, both still images and images received through a video feed.
+It uses the OpenCV computer vision libary.